brunoarine/substance-problem-study/README.md

 | Specificity | 0.78  |
 | aROC        | 0.80  |

-By examining the bar plots and doing a $\chi^2$ test for each hypothesis, I came to the following conclusions:
+By examining the bar plots and doing a 𝛘² test for each hypothesis, these were my findings:

 - When it comes to age, there’s a clear downward trend in substance abuse, so that the probability of finding anyone binge drinking or using drugs is nearly zero among the older groups.
 - There’s also a significant difference between genders, but only in the 30 to 39 and 40+ age groups (p < 0.05).